jeffpohlmeyer/dual-mailer/README.md

 # Dual Mailer

-A flexible email utility that supports both Mailgun and self-hosted SMTP servers with automatic transport management.
+A flexible email utility that supports both Mailgun and self-hosted SMTP servers with automatic transport management and retry capabilities.
 Perfect for applications that need to send emails through different providers.

 ## Features